mgl-aguiar/mgl-aguiar/README.md

 #### Seasonal Timeline 🌱

-Created as my graduation project at Codaisseur, [Seasonal Timeline](https://github.com/mferraris/seasonal-timeline_client) is a web application designed to inform the users about the fruits and vegetables they eat and help promote sustainable, healthy habits; as well as connecting local producers to potential customers.
+Created as my graduation project at Codaisseur, [Seasonal Timeline](https://github.com/mgl-aguiar/seasonal-timeline_client) is a web application designed to inform the users about the fruits and vegetables they eat and help promote sustainable, healthy habits; as well as connecting local producers to potential customers.

 #### Sokoban 🕹️

+Classic puzzle game created as a group project in about 4 days using only React, together with fellow Codaisseur alumni [Alessandro Generale](https://github.com/AlessandroGenerale17).
+You can check the code over [here](https://github.com/AlessandroGenerale17/sokoban).

 <br><br>